roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-14 ****** byHiddenDevil_© Trisha pushed herself as deep as she could go, gripping his thigh with her hands as she thrust her head forward, her lips wrapped around his shaft and jamming down into his balls.
+Trisha pushed herself as deep as she could go, gripping his thigh with her hands as she thrust her head forward, her lips wrapped around his shaft and jamming down into his balls.
 Back and forth she bobbed, balanced over his car seat, his entire dick buried in her mouth, slurping and moaning loudly, her body rocking and thrusting in her own lust.
 His hand was hard in her hair, pushing her, pressing her.
 Yes!The cheerleader's lust was mixing with excitement, with an eagerness for his load.
 Shoot your spunk down my throat!
 Pump your cum into me!She wanted to shout it out loud, but she couldn't with her mouth and throat full.
 A moment later, she felt Dan's entire body jerking upwards, pushing his crotch against her slobbery lips, his cock thrusting and shuddering deep in her mouth.

  'Fuck, Trisha!
 FUCK!"
 Dan yelled out loud, and Trisha felt a huge spasm rush through his cock as his cum spurted forth.
 The cheerleader had her lips wrapped tight around his meat, and she could feel every jet, bursting out of his balls and shooting through his shaft.
 But his cock was so deep in her mouth that she didn't even taste it; he was shooting his cum straight down her throat into her stomach.
 All she had to do was swallow, and she did that eagerly, thirstily gulping his spunk down like it was water, moaning as his seed filled her.